Death and state funeral of Omar Bongo

-The second President of Gabon, Omar Bongo, died in Spain on June 8, 2009, after having suffered from colorectal cancer.
-A month of mourning and state funeral, spanning June 11 to 18th, followed.
+Omar Bongo, the President of Gabon, died in Spain on 8 June 2009, after having suffered from colorectal cancer.
+A month of mourning and state funeral, spanning 11 to 18 June, followed.

-After Bongo's death his coffin was flown from Barcelona to Libreville on June 11.
-It was driven to his presidential palace beside the Atlantic Ocean and displayed until June 16.
-A state funeral service was conducted on June 16, the day that interim President Rose Francine Rogombé declared a national day of mourning.
+After Bongo's death his coffin was flown from Barcelona to Libreville on 11 June.
+It was driven to his presidential palace beside the Atlantic Ocean and displayed until 16 June, when a state funeral service was conducted.
+The date of the funeral was declared a day of national mourning by acting president Rose Francine Rogombé.
 The service was attended by dignitaries from at least forty nations.
-After the service, Bongo's coffin was transported to his home village for burial on June 18.
+Bongo's coffin was then transported to his home village for burial on 18 June.

-At the time of his death, Bongo had been Africa's longest serving leader.
+At the time of his death, Bongo, who had served as president since 1967, had been Africa's longest serving leader.

 Death

-On 7 May 2009, the Gabonese Government announced that Bongo had temporarily suspended his official duties and taken time off to mourn his wife and rest in Spain.
+On 7 May 2009, the Gabonese government announced that Bongo had temporarily suspended his official duties and taken time off to mourn his wife Edith Lucie Bongo and rest in Spain.

 It was reported by the international media that he was seriously ill, and undergoing treatment for cancer in hospital in Barcelona, Spain.
 The Gabonese government maintained that he was in Spain for a few days of rest following the "intense emotional shock" of his wife's death, but eventually admitted that he was in a Spanish clinic "undergoing a medical check up".
 AFP eventually released a report stating among other things that "While Gabon's government has insisted he was undergoing a medical check-up, several sources said he was being treated for intestinal cancer, which they said had reached an advanced stage".

 On 7 June 2009, unconfirmed reports quoting French media and citing sources "close to the French government" reported that Bongo had died in Spain.
-The Government of Gabon denied the report.
-The same day, Gabon's prime minister released a statement saying that he went to visit Bongo in the Quiron clinic in Barcelona: "This morning I visited the President, accompanied by the President of the National Assembly, the Foreign Minister, the head of the President's cabinet and senior members of the presidential family and after a meeting with the medical team we can confirm that the President is alive."
-The Prime Minister made no comment on Bongo's state of health after reading the statement to reporters.
+The government of Gabon denied the report and the French foreign ministry refused to confirm it.
+The same day, Gabon's prime minister released a statement saying that he visited Bongo in the Quiron clinic in Barcelona and confirmed that he was still alive.
+He made no comment on Bongo's state of health after reading the statement to reporters.